Pulling it All Together: Expressive Lines, Shapes & Forms

 4. Are the negative/positive space, color, and value used adding or taking away for the energy level of the shapes?
 (The more knowledgeable you are of design principles, the easier it is to make these assessments.)

-Like Stella's painting, Harmony II has a strong geometric presence, using squares and a unified layout which produces an orientation with a medium-low energy level.
+Like Stella's painting, Harmony II has a strong geometric presence, using squares and a unified layout, producing an orientation with a medium-low energy level.

 Unlike Stella's painting, this piece is mainly organic, based mainly on the line quality and texture.
-Whereas Hyena Stomp has a smooth, crisp application of paint, in Harmony II, you can see man's hand in its creation.
-Although laid out in a grid, it lacks the crisp, clean edges of Stella's painting, giving a softer, organic feel.
+Hyena Stomp has a smooth, crisp application of paint, but in Harmony II, you can see man's hand in its creation.
+Although laid out in a grid, it lacks Stella's painting's crisp, clean edges, giving a softer, organic feel.

 To summarize, Stella's painting Hyena Stomp is man-made based on primary geometric forms, paint application, and line quality.
 By the rules, squares placed in this orientation have a lower than medium energy level.
 In this case, the Hyena Stomp has a higher energy level based on color contrast, value contrast, triangles, and unity of the placement of the shapes.